sarahkemi/mha/index.md

 ## Who's in your support network??

-My support network is jfkdslfjsdfldskfjkldfjlsfjffsdf.

-I rely on fjkdslfj, djsfklsdjf, djsfksdlfjsdl, dsfsd.
+My support network consists of my friends, family, living group, music groups, and my therapist.
+Through all their support, I've managed to ride out this four year rollercoaster.

 ## Links to Resources